NREL/buildstockbatch/docs/project_defn.rst

     *  ``vcpus``: Number of CPUs to allocate for running each simulation.
 Default: 1.
     *  ``memory_mib``: Amount of RAM memory needed for each simulation in MiB.
 Default: 1024.
        For large multifamily buildings this works better if set to 2048.
+    *  ``boot_disk_mib``: Optional.
+Extra boot disk size in MiB for each task.
+This affects how large the boot disk will be (see the `Batch OS environment docs`_ for details) of the machine(s) running simulations (which is the disk used by simulations).
+This will likely need to be set to at least 2,048 if more than 8 simulations will be run in parallel on the same machine (i.e., when vCPUs per machine_type ÷ vCPUs per sim > 8).
+Default: None (which should result in a 30 GB boot disk according to the docs linked above).
     *  ``machine_type``: GCP Compute Engine machine type to use.
 If omitted, GCP Batch will choose a machine type based on the requested vCPUs and memory.
 If set, the machine type should have at least as many resources as requested for each simulation above.
 If it is